 Outbreak Science rapid PREreview (OSrPRE) is an application for rapid, structured reviews of outbreak-related preprints.
 To read more about this platform visit the website and read this blog post about its recent release.

-The steering committee also includes Dr. Lenny Teytelman.
+The advisory committee also includes Lenny Teytelman and Naomi Penfold.

 Daniela Saderi, Ph.D. – Co-Founder, Project Director